varnerlab/CHEME-4800-5800-Labs-AY-2024/week-3/Lab-3d/README.md

 ```

 * What is the type of the data returned by the `simplereadcsvfile` function?
+* Can you break this function, e.g., by passing a file that doesn't exist?
 * What are the `pros` and `cons` of this approach?

 ### Method 2: The `betterreadcsvfile` function.